Gregorio Weber: Early life and education

 Gregorio Weber was born in Buenos Aires, Argentina in 1916.
 He attended the University of Buenos Aires where he received his Doctor of Medicine degree in 1942.
 He worked as a medical student from 1939 to 1943 in the Department of Physiology and Biochemistry as a teaching assistant for Bernardo Alberto Houssay.
-Houssay was renowned as a physiologist for his work on the endocrine system and in particular the pituitary gland.
+Houssay was renowned as a physiologist for his work on the endocrine system and in particular the pituitary gland, and shared the 1947 Nobel Prize for Physiology and Medicine.
 Weber continued his studies at the University of Cambridge under the guidance of Malcolm Dixon, well-known enzymologist, and, in 1947, earned a Ph.D. in biochemistry.
 His thesis, titled "Fluorescence of Riboflavin, Diaphorase and Related Substances", marked the beginning of the application of fluorescence spectroscopy to biomolecules.